 As property owner, LAX assumes the ultimate responsibility for cleanup in the event the tenant is unable to make restitution.
 Under certain applicable laws, LAX may become liable for cleaning up soil and groundwater contamination on a property in the event that the previous owner does not perform its remediation obligations.
 LAX accrues pollution remediation liabilities when costs are incurred or amounts can be reasonably estimated based on expected outlays.
-The liability accrued at June 30, 2012 and 2011 was \$12.8 million.
+The liability accrued at June 30, 2013 and 2012 was \$12.8 million.
 LAX does not expect any recoveries reducing this obligation.

 The State Water Resources Control Board (SWRCB) issued a Notice of Violation (NOV) to LAWA generally alleging violations of underground storage tank (UST) construction, monitoring, and testing laws at facilities where LAWA owns and operates USTs.
-LAWA owns and/or operates 8 USTs at LAX.
-The NOV is unclear as to the allege violation.
-The SWRCB's investigation is continuing.
+LAWA owns and/or operates eight USTs at LAX.
+The NOV did not specify any particular violations but the SWRCB subsequently identified a number of alleged violations that are under review along with continued improvement of LAWA's overall UST compliance program.